zoumaguanxin/robotic_env_solutions/README.md

 This case is considerably implicated.
 I make sure that I use an only one sophus library, but the complier noted me that the opreator* about SE3 can not be used correctly.
 In fact, because I used pcl_ros package that default include Eigen 3.3.2, at the smae time my main project includes eigen 3.3.7, so when I call SE3<T>*SE3<T>, the template parameter T of two `SE3<T>` didn't use same T. SE3 * SE3 didn't work.
 Of course, reducing the pcl_ros is a solution instead of making pcl_ros include Eigen 3.3.7.

 ### 1 ld error: undefined reference for Eigen::MatrixBase

 ### solution C1:
-Make sure that all depencies use a same Eigen Version
+Make sure that all depencies use a same Eigen Version.
+A simple solution is to retain only one high version Eigen.
+You can install it in 'usr/' directory to cover old version